carverdo/homer/README.md

 src root  and import package requirements.
 At a minimum you will need Flask, Flask-Login, Flask-DebugToolbar, Flask-SQLalchemy, Flask-Script, Flask-Migrate, Flask-WTF, wtforms, psycopg2, requests.
-2. Name the local database in `config_vars`;
+2. Physically create database in pgadmin;
-3. Physically create database of same name (in pgadmin);
+3. SameName the local database in `config_vars`;
 4. In one_offs, follow db instructions under `db_create_migrate.py` OR `manager.py`
-(modify this to your own setup; you'll need to move to/from one_offs to run) to establish database model in pgadmin;
+(modify this to your own setup; you'll need to move to/from one_offs to run) to establish database model in pgadmin; you may need to delete any existing migrations folder.
 Make sure your one_off .gitignore is not mangled by this to and fro.
-You might run/modify `db_init_data.py` to give an initial populate.
+You might also run/modify `db_init_data.py` to give an initial populate.
 5. You may need to create a number of local environment variables in order for the config files to work properly.
 6. Run `run`.